-With Federal Employees not knowing when they will get their next paycheck due to the government shutdown, it is time to talk budgeting.
-Learn the best way to budget for a (hopefully) short term crisis like the government shutdown.
+Here we go again.
+With Federal Employees not knowing when they will get their next paycheck due to the threatened government shutdown, it is time to talk budgeting.
+Learn the best way to budget for a short term crisis like the government shutdown.

-Federal employees and government contractors are loosing sleep worrying about the impact this government shutdown will have on their finances.
+Federal employees and government contractors are loosing sleep worrying about the impact a government shutdown would have on their finances.

 Two of the most stressful things in life are uncertainty and lack of control.
 A government shutdown and furlough hits federal workers with both of these stressors.